ElektraInitiative/PermaplanT/doc/guidelines/ui.md

 ## Gender

-Use plural to avoid gendered nouns, avoid he/she.
+Use plural to avoid gender, i.e. use "we" or "they", avoid "he"/"she".

 ## Raster